 Listen to the More Recipes About Music & Food Spotify Playlist

-My ’70s musical tastes ran the usual gambit of a high school dork whose analog can be found in Dazed And Confused – Aerosmith, Kiss, Foghat, Frampton, etc. I also had a bit of a prog-tock streak – Genesis, Rush, ELP – that featured Queen heavily.
+My ’70s musical tastes ran the usual gambit of a high school dork whose analogue can be found in Dazed And Confused – Aerosmith, Kiss, Foghat, Frampton, etc. I also had a bit of a prog-tock streak – Genesis, Rush, ELP – that featured Queen heavily.
 My introduction to Queen was through hearing “Killer Queen” on AM Radio.
 My first Queen album was Sheer Heart Attack which then led me back to Queen and Queen II.
 I collected every Queen album up until Jazz.
 I prefer deep cut Queen to the hits.
 “Son & Daughter” over “Keep Yourself Alive”.
 Anything on Queen 2 – a truly odd sophomore album that should have killed their career.
 “Tenement Funster” or “Brighton Rock” over “Killer Queen” – though I believe Sheer Heart Attack is the best Queen album ever!
 “Death On Two Legs” or “I’m In Love With My Car” (yes – I said it!) over “Bohemian Rhapsody” (yes – I said that too!).
 “Tie Your Mother Down” over “Somebody To Love”.
-Queen was always when weird – the atonal musical compositions – Brian May’s synth-like guitar solos (NO SYNTHS! in the liner notes) – Freddie’s epic vocals – the not-ready-for-AM lyrical topics.
+Queen was always best when weird – the atonal musical compositions – Brian May’s synth-like guitar solos (NO SYNTHS! in the liner notes) – Freddie’s epic vocals – the not-ready-for-AM-radio lyrical topics.
 It would only be decades later that I would REALLY understand what those songs were about, and perhaps that’s the timeless genius of Queen.

 Then I remembered cauliflower “steaks”.
 Really just thick slices with the florets still connected to the stems, it seemed like the perfect base for a vegetarian (actually it’s vegan) sandwich.
 I had a great Thai spice mix recipe in my notebook, so the choice was made to use Thai roasted cauliflower steaks as the base for this revised sandwich.